BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 ## From Essence to Distinctions

-I feel a great tension between Heidegger’s description of technology and my own relationship with it.
+I feel a great tension between Heidegger's description of technology and my own relationship to it.
-Technological tools have saved my life and they keep my life less cruel.
+Technological tools have saved my life, and they make it less cruel.
-Equipment enables me to explore the world on my own terms.
+Equipment allows me to explore the world on my own terms.
-Many technologies serve emancipatory purposes, easing suffering and expanding human potential---a development, some reactionary forces would like to reverse.
+Many technologies serve emancipatory purposes, alleviate suffering, and expand human potential—a development that some reactionary forces would gladly undo.
-They seek to inject fears of transhumanism into the public discourse using arguments eerily reminiscent of Heidegger's texts.
+They attempt to smuggle fears of *transhumanism* into public discourse, with arguments eerily reminiscent of Heidegger’s texts.
-At the same time a certain kind of transhumanists---who are more concerned with overcoming their own mortality than making the world less cruel---have a questionable (and anti-social) idea of progress.
+At the same time, there is a certain kind of transhumanist more concerned with overcoming their own mortality than with making the world less cruel.
+They carry a questionable (and antisocial) understanding of progress.
-What they might share with Heidegger is *Nihilophobie*---a fear and rejection of nihilism---which remains pervasive in Western thought: the anxiety that behind everything, there is nothing, not even *Being*.
+What they may share with Heidegger is *nihilophobia*---a fear and rejection of nihilism---that still operates in Western thought today.
+It is the fear that behind everything there is actually *nothing*, not even *Being*.

+When the alphabet was introduced, Plato feared it would destroy memory.
+In some respects he was right; oral traditions declined.
+But writing also made it possible to externalize and preserve memory in new ways.
+Was the alphabet, then, a bad technology that enframes?
+Most of us would disagree.
+At the same time, it is just as reductive to portray technology as passive and controllable---that is, as essentially neutral, depending only on what humans make of it.
+This is a humanistic view that is no longer tenable.
+It ascribes to humans a degree of control they do not actually possess, and is then surprised when unintended effects occur.
+To maintain the myth of control, conspiracy theories inevitably follow.

 When the alphabet was introduced, Plato worried it would erode memory.
 In some ways, he was right; oral traditions declined.
 But writing also allowed memory to be externalized and preserved in new ways.